-but also the roles as boxes for preserving as much semantics of the ontology as possible.
+A first generation of these systems represented concepts as (high-dimensional) spheres in the embedding space (e.g. [74]).
+However, while the intersection of concepts is a common operation, the intersection of two n-balls is not an n-ball, leading to challenges when measuring the distance between concepts and inferring equivalence between concepts.
+A second generation instead represents concepts as high-dimensional boxes, since boxes are closed under intersection.
+ELEm [74] is one of the first of these approaches and generates low dimensional vector spaces from $\mathcal{EL}^{++}$ by approximating the interpretation function by extending TransE with the semantics of conjunction, existential quantification, and the bottom concept.
+It is evaluated for LP based on protein-protein interaction.
+EMEL++ [75] evaluates the algorithm on the task of subsumption reasoning and compares it to the ELEm where these semantics are represented but not properly evaluated.
+Similar to TransE, EMEL++ interprets relations as the translations operating between the classes.
+BoxEL [76] and ELBE [77] extend ELEm by representing concepts as axis parallel boxes with two vectors for either the lower and upper corners or the center and offset.
+In BoxEL [76], the authors show the aforementioned advantage of box embeddings over ball embeddings with the help of an example related to conjunction operator, i.e., the ball embeddings cannot express $\operatorname{Parent} \sqcap \operatorname{Male} \equiv \operatorname{Father}$ as properly as compared to the box embeddings.
+Moreover, the translations cannot model the relation is ChildOf between a Person and a Parent when they have two different volumes.
+In addition to the box representation, ELBE [77] defines several loss functions for each of the normal forms representing the axioms expressed in $\mathcal{EL}^{++}$ (shown in Table 2) such as conjunction, the bottom concept, etc. Taking a further step, BoxEL [78] learns representations of not only the concepts but also the roles as boxes for preserving as much semantics of the ontology as possible.
 It uses a similar mechanism to BoxEL for the representation of the concepts.
-The previous methods define roles (binary relations) as translations as in TransE but Box^2EL associates every role with a head box and a tail box so that every point in the head box is related to every point in the tail box with the help of bump vectors.
+The previous methods define roles (binary relations) as translations as in TransE but BoxEL associates every role with a head box and a tail box so that every point in the head box is related to every point in the tail box with the help of bump vectors.
 Bump vectors model interaction between the concepts and dynamically move the position of the embeddings of related concepts.
-CatE [76] on the other hand embeds ALC ontologies with the help of category theoretical semantics, i.e., the semantics of logic languages that formalizes interpretations using categories instead of sets.
+CatE [79] on the other hand embeds ALC ontologies with the help of category theoretical semantics, i.e., the semantics of logic languages that formalizes interpretations using categories instead of sets.
 This is advantageous because categories have a graph-like structure.
-TransOWL [77] and its extensions allow for the inclusion of OWL axioms into the embedding process by modifying the loss function of TransE so that it gives a higher weight to triples that involve OWL vocabulary such as owl:inverseOf, owl:equivalentClass, etc. OWL2Vec [78] uses a word embedding model to create embeddings from entities and words from the generated corpus.
+TransOWL [80] and its extensions allow for the inclusion of OWL axioms into the embedding process by modifying the loss function of TransE so that it gives a higher weight to triples that involve OWL vocabulary such as , , etc. OWL2Vec\ [73] uses a word embedding model to create embeddings from entities and words from the generated corpus.
 This corpus is generated from random walks over the ontology.
 The method is evaluated on the task of class membership prediction and class subsumption prediction.
+OntoZSL [81] is another approach that takes into account the ontological schema by considering the structural information as well as the textual information of the classes (via) and predicates (via,, and) in the ontology for KG completion.